General Public Resources

 - Vector control - Vector-Borne Disease Section, Department of Public Health

 - County agricultural commissioner directory, California Department of Food and Agriculture web page with addresses, telephone numbers, and web sites

-- DPR Enforcement Branch regional offices, PDF
+- Enforcement Regional Offices Branch map, PDF

 - Structural Pest Control Board, Department of Consumer Affairs - regulates businesses and professionals that apply pesticides to structures.

 1001 I Street, P.O.
 Box 4015,